-Some travelers might have some trepidation about this large ship, but those worries should vanish once they step onto the Royal Promenade from the dock, walk around the ship, and get their first looks at the Boardwalk, Central Park, and pool deck.
-However, with so much onboard variety, travelers will need a week's cruise (or more) to thoroughly experience the Oasis of the Seas.
+Some travelers might have some trepidation about this large ship, but once cruisers walk around the ship, and get their first looks at the areas like the Boardwalk, Central Park, and the Pool and Sports Zone, they will understand how the neighborhood concept makes things feel smaller and more friendly.

 01 of 10

-Oasis of the Seas - Facts and Stats
+Ship Facts and Stats

 The ship has 2,165 crew from over 70 countries onboard.
 Oasis of the Seas has a 30-foot draft, towers 213 feet above the water, and is 1,184 feet long and 208 feet wide.
-She's big!

 02 of 10

-The Oasis of the Seas Central Park is an open air park found mid-ship on deck 8.
+The Oasis of the Seas Central Park is an open-air park, the first living park at sea, found mid-ship on deck 8.
 With no sea view and surrounded on all sides by the ship, you could easily be in any city park.
+This living park has 12,175 plants, 62 vine plants, 56 trees and some bamboo over 24 feet high.
 The greenery and shade make it a pleasant place to sit outside and have a drink or dine alfresco.

 Central Park is mostly geared towards adults.
 It has six restaurants and bars, including the ship's most upscale restaurant, 150 Central Park, and Royal Caribbean passenger favorite Chops Grille.

 03 of 10

 The Oasis of the Seas Boardwalk feels like a traditional seaside pier and is a fun family neighborhood.
 Found on deck 6, the Boardwalk is flanked on one end by Dazzles Bar and on the other by the AquaTheater, rock climbing walls, and the sea.
 Cabins line both sides of the Boardwalk, and those near the stern can see both the sea and the fun on the Boardwalk and in the AquaTheater.